-- First we turn on the dryer to check if there is any airflow.
+- First we turn on the dryer to check for any airflow.

-- We then pull the dryer away from the wall to inspect if the dryer was correctly installed, which includes the length of the vent from the dryer to the wall and the material in which the vent is made.
-(Vinyl vents are not up to code and can become a fire hazard.)
+- We then pull the dryer away from the wall to inspect whether the dryer was correctly installed, which includes the length of the vent from the dryer to the wall and the material in which the vent is made.
+(Vinyl vents are not up-to-code and can become a fire hazard.)

 - We send the vacuum hose through the entire length of the vent from the wall to the outside.
 This ensures that we remove any large obstructions so the brush will not cause any clogging.